brava-labs/brava-contracts/contracts/docs/GAS_REFUND_SYSTEM.md

 ## Execution Flow

-- Module records `gasStart` before executing the sequence.
+- Module records `gasStart` and the executor before executing the sequence.
+The executor is the EOA captured as `tx.origin`.
 - Refunds are executed by a dedicated `GasRefundAction` appended near the end of the sequence.
 - The module enforces that when `enableGasRefund=true`, at least one `FEE_ACTION` is present; when `false`, no `FEE_ACTION` may be present.
 - The action consumes context via `consumeGasContext()` and transfers tokens from the Safe.
 Refund failures do not affect the main flow.

 ## Calculation

-Refunds are calculated in the action using on-chain oracle pricing and the module’s parameters, then capped by `maxRefundAmount`.
+Refunds are calculated in the action using on-chain oracle pricing, action callData parameters, and module-supplied context, then capped by `maxRefundAmount`.

 Key inputs: